SV

 Correct Answer: B. Mercury

 The passage identifies Mercury as the closest planet to the sun.
 It is also the smallest of the eight planets and has extreme temperature variations between its day and night sides.
-Mastering this concept helps in solving grammar-based questions in competitive examinations like SSC and banking exams.
+Mastering this concept helps in solving grammar-based questions in competitive.

 8